edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 1. Click the configuration's row on the Log Delivery List page.

     The configuration is displayed in edit mode.
-If the configuration's storage location is Origin Storage, you will see a message warning you about extra fees if you choose to store logs in.
+If the configuration's destination is Origin Storage, you will see a message warning you about extra fees if you choose to store logs in.

     <Callout type="info"> - Existing configurations include [Directory Layout and FileName Template Fields](#delivery-option-fields) <br /> - If your user does not have 'Manage' permissions for all fields are disabled and you cannot modify the configuration.</Callout>